 In recognition that the objectives of master’s degrees differ for various departments and for individual students, especially in the importance given to research, two general plans for master’s degrees may be followed.
 Master's Thesis option (Plan A) is for MA or MS degrees with a thesis based on individual research and a final oral examination.
 Master's Non-Thesis options is for MA, ME, MEM, MFA, MPH, MSA, or MS degrees without a thesis but requiring a comprehensive examination, major project or other culminating experience to be administered by the academic unit.

 Within the framework of these general regulations, it is expected that a relevant program of study will be planned for each candidate for the master's degree by the student and the faculty advisor or advisory committee.
 If applicable, a planned program of study (PPOS) must be submitted to the School of Graduate Studies by the end of the second semester.
 Check with your program to determine if a PPOS is required.
 Such a program should include appropriate courses, thesis, and/or project hours, and may also include, where relevant, such experiences as field work or practicum.
-Guides to submitting and updating the PPOS through the student information system are available from the University Registrar.
+Guides to submitting and updating the PPOS through the Student Information System (SIS) are available from the University Registrar.
 Some departments have the degree requirements coded in the Student Information System and do not require a PPOS.
 The academic requirements report in the Student Information System replaces the PPOS.